railslove/cmxl/README.md

 ## Reqirements

-Cmxl is§ a pure ruby parser and has no gem dependencies.
+Cmxl is a pure ruby parser and has no gem dependencies.

 * Ruby 1.9.3 or newer